Apple’s A12 Bionic chip runs Core ML apps up to 9 times faster

 Apple’s investing heavily in artificial intelligence (AI).
 That much was clear from today’s iPhone and Apple Watch unveiling in Cupertino, California.

 The new iPhone Xs and iPhone Xs Max boast the A12 Bionic, a 7-nanometer chip that Apple characterized as its “most powerful ever.”
-It packs four performance cores, a six-core GPU, and a neural engine — an eight-core dedicated machine learning processor — that can perform five trillion operations per second (compared to 500 million for the A11’s neural engine).
+It packs six cores (two performance cores and four high-power cores), a four-core GPU, and a neural engine — an eight-core dedicated machine learning processor, up from a two-core processor in the A11 — that can perform five trillion operations per second (compared to 500 million for the last-gen neural engine).
 Also in tow is a smart compute system that automatically determines whether to run algorithms on the processor, GPU, neural engine, or a combination of all three.

 Apps created with Core ML 2, Apple’s machine learning framework, can crunch numbers up to nine times faster on the A12 Bionic silicon with one-tenth of the power.
 Those apps launch up to 30 percent faster, too, thanks to algorithms that learn your usage habits over time.